Unruly, ‘disheveled’ man subdued on jet heading to Hawaii

 He had been drinking, but police said he did not meet the criteria for being drunk in public, was given a date to appear in court on suspicion of misdemeanor trespassing and allowed to board.

-Passengers among the 181 flying on American Airlines Flight 31 staffed with six crew members took notice of Uskanil before the jet took off.
+Passengers among the 181 flying on American Airlines Flight 31 staffed with six crew members took notice of Uskanil before the jet took off from Los Angeles.

 Among the first to board were first class passengers Mark and Donna Basden, who found a laptop computer in a seat pocket in front of them.